sebastienPatte/projetProgProb/README.md

 dune exec ./examples/triangles.exe >> triangle.txt
 ```

-To visualize the drawn triangle run:
+Then you can use any tool like gnuplot to visualize the outcome, a ready to use script visualize the sampled triangle is provided, just run:

 ```
 python rand_triangle.py